 I am grateful for my family, for our health and for my husband and I to still have a job in these trying times.
 My heart is heavy for all the people working in cultural sector, for museums, dance schools, theaters who are having a really hard time.
 I am supporting artists online as much as I can.

 Stay healthy, stay safe and see you soon!

 I am a professional bellydancer, costume-a-holic and dance studio owner living in the Netherlands.
-My biggest passion is teaching and performing bellydance and I intent to continue doing so for quite some time!
+My passion is teaching and performing bellydance and I’ve been doing that for almost two decades.
 I am a teacher at the online Belly Dance Business Academy, where you can find courses and workshops to help you grow your belly dance business.
-If you like to be kept in the loop, please like Kyria Bellydance on Facebook or follow me on Twitter.
-Leave your questions or comments in the box below, or let me know through Facebook.
+If you like to be kept in the loop, please like Kyria Bellydance on Facebook , subscribe to my Youtube channel, follow me on Twitter or find me on Instagram.